-If you relocate or your provider leaves the PDP network, you are not eligible to change your dental plan options during the year as these events are not considered qualified status changes.
-You may change dental options only during the annual benefit enrollment period or if you have a qualified status change.
+If you relocate or your provider leaves the PDP network, you are not eligible to change your dental plan options during the year as these events are not considered qualified life events.
+You may change dental options only during the annual benefit enrollment period or if you have a qualified life event.